99degree/linux/README.md

 pon/pwr button/vol button
 ```

-So with vendor nt36xxx_spi driver it is barely meet the requirement to Android/LOS.
-The success story of mainline similar to
+So with my rewrite of nt36xxx_spi driver, it is barely meet the requirement to Android/LOS/PostmarketOS.
+The success story of
-xiaomi phone is from Linaro [3] and the overall procedure is compile full Android/LOS by them-selves.
+mainline similar to xiaomi phone is from Linaro [3] and the overall procedure is compile full Android/LOS by them-selves.

-Currently the most mainline kernel friendly OS, postmarketOS, is not support with dynamic partition/virtual A/B scheme so the idea
+Most of mainline kernel friendly OS, postmarketOS, is not support with dynamic partition/virtual A/B scheme so the idea
-of flashing the rootfs into data partition is no-op unless flashing to super partition (the dynamic partition and wipe all
+of flashing the rootfs into data partition is no-op unless; flashing to super partition (the dynamic partition and wipe all
 the sys/vendor/odm/system_ext itself) and lost the dual boot with LOS20 for ramoops reboot debug.
+After some iteration, there
+is one more option raised, which is external sdcard bringup in mainline.
+Such that a dual boot Lineageos and postmarketos is
+available for Joyeuse[9].
+Further trial of booting Android out of sdcard is under attempt, but failed as result boot media
+not found in first-stage-init.

 I am sticking with LOS 19 recovery img [4] with the resulting mainline kernel image.gz-dtb by fastboot.
 The idea is to unpack the recovery
 initrd img and fastboot with the compiled zImage.gz-dtb as result.
 In addition, I also make use of the vendor bootloader capability